 BDY has both heated and non-heated classes of all levels, if you are interested in trying a heated class, we recommend starting with Monday, Tuesday, Wednesday, Thursday or Sunday Heated Flow.
 Keep in mind heated means 86-90 degrees as we create our own heat with movement.

 If you can reserve online, please do!
 It will help our staff greatly with the sign in process, and it will make things faster for you too!
-Just come to the studio no less than five minutes before class time, otherwise your web reservation may be given to a waiting drop-in student.
+Just come to the studio no less than fiifteen minutes before class time, otherwise your web reservation may be given to a waiting drop-in student.
 Keep in mind that if you cancel your class with less than 2 hours notice, you will be subject to a $5 late cancellation fee.
 If you don't show at all, you will be subject to a $10 no-show fee.

 No need to bother with super expensive designer yoga gear – just wear clothes that move with you.
 No shoes are worn during yoga or BDY Barre.
 Shoes aren’t even worn in the room where we practice yoga – so please take your shoes off at the door and leave them in the shoe cubby.
-Shoes are worn, however, in BDY Sculpt.
+Shoes are worn, however, in BDY Cycle and BDY Fusion.

 Please bring water, but if you forget, we have water available for purchase at the studio.
 Drink plenty of water after your class to help flush out toxins released from muscles and organs during class.

 Please store your personal items in the cubbies just off the lobby.
 The studio door will be locked when class begins.
 And please remember to turn your cell phone off, and most definitely do not bring it into class.

 You might be uncomfortable during class if you just ate.
 So avoid eating during the two hours prior to class.
 However, practice what is and feels good for YOUR body.
 Please do not chew gum during class.
 And guess what?
 Things move around during yoga and sometimes out- like gas!
 It's all good.